 - Can easily access commands

-- Much faster and easier to use by expert
+- Much faster and easier to use by experts

 - It does not use much CPU processing time.